troyhacks/MoonLight/docs/general/gettingstarted.md

 * The firmware is now flashed to your board, after flashing the board will reboot
 * Recommended: Press PlatformIO:Serial Monitor to see the debug information produced

-## Configuration

-* In case of a newly flashed board, a Wifi access point (AP) will be created.
-Go to your Wifi settings on your computer and find the new Wifi AP (starts with MoonLight)
-    * If the board AP is not showing up in your WiFi list it might be helpful to fully erase the board before flashing (vscode 👽, Erase flash)
-    * Sometimes the Serial log may show: [  5817][W][WiFiGeneric.cpp:1408] setTxPower(): Neither AP or STA has been started.
-This is from setTxPower in APSettingsService.
-Delay has been added to prevent this.
-* Connect to the AP (no password needed), a captive portal will show with a welcome screen.
-    * There seems to be an issue in the captive portal showing Connection to device lost repeatedly.
-In that case, close the captive portal and open the app in a brower using 192.168.4.1
-* Go to the menu and select Wifi / Wifi Station
-* Press (+) and enter the SSID and the password of your Wifi Network
-* Press Add Network and Apply settings
-* The board will reconnect to your Wifi Network
-* Go back to your Wifi Network on your computer
-* Find out the new IP of the board
-    * New: Use [ESP32Instances](https://github.com/ewowi/ESP32Instances) to discover the ESP32 nodes on your network (using nodeJS and html)
-    * Alternatively, find the IP by checking your router or by looking at the log in the Serial Monitor (see above)
-* (sometimes it takes a while to load pages for the first time, might be related to caching of javascript, on the issuelist)

 ## MoonLight specific

 * Buy some hardware e.g.: